Adding additional telephone sockets

 There are two possible basic circuits for installing additional telephone sockets:

-wiring - where the adapter connected to the master socket goes to a junction box and then each socket is wired from the junction
+- Spur wiring - where the adapter connected to the master socket goes to a junction box and then each socket is wired from the junction box (as right).

 The choice of which is used will depend upon the position of the master socket and the required positions for the new sockets.
 You can mix the two forms as necessary, possibly using serial wiring to connect junction boxes on each floor, and then running spurs from each junction box to the socket positions on each floor.

 - No new socket should have more than 50 metres of cable between it and the master socket.